Police: Bad batch of heroin found on Camden streets

 Four of those people died.
 Police are not identifying the stamp on the bags being used and there is a reason.

-"When we start to identify the type of brands of narcotics that are on the street, unfortunately, people will rush to try to get them," Keeshan said.
+"When we start to identify the type of brands of narcotics that are on the street, unfortunately, people will rush to try to get them," Keashen said.

 Milena, a recovering addict said, "It's a crazy drug, it's a devil.
 Heroin is a devil."